Recipe for a classic taco dip featuring refried beans, seasoned cream cheese, guacamole, green onions, and more.

 The refried beans are mixed with a little milk just to make them easier to spread and scoop.
 For the next layer I combine cream cheese and Greek yogurt.
 Sour cream works just as well as Greek yogurt, use whatever you have on hand!
 If you don’t have taco seasoning combine together two parts chili powder, one part cumin, and one part onion powder.
 Add a little salt to taste and you should be good to go.

 You also can totally buy premade guac if you want.
-However, if you want to make it yourself it’s super simple.
-I have a recipe here.
+However, if you want to make 4 ingredient guacamole yourself it’s super simple.

 Some ideas for additional/alternative layers: